Nefertiti Bust: Background

-Discovery
+Discovery and removal from Egypt

-The bust was found on 6 December 1912 at Amarna by the German Oriental Company (Deutsche Orient-Gesellschaft – DOG), led by German archaeologist Ludwig Borchardt.
-It was found in what had been the workshop of the sculptor Thutmose, along with other unfinished busts of Nefertiti.
+The bust was found on 6 December 1912 at Amarna by an archaeological team funded by the German Oriental Company (Deutsche Orient-Gesellschaft – DOG), a voluntary association founded by one of the wealthiest men in Prussia, James Simon, who exported more than 20,000 artefacts from Egypt and Iraq.
+The team was led by German archaeologist Ludwig Borchardt.
+The bust was found in what had been the workshop of the sculptor Thutmose, along with other unfinished busts of Nefertiti.
 Borchardt's diary provides the main written account of the find; he remarks, "Suddenly we had in our hands the most alive Egyptian artwork.
 You cannot describe it with words.
 You must see it."

 A 1924 document found in the archives of the German Oriental Company recalls a 20 January 1913 meeting between Borchardt and a senior Egyptian official to discuss the division of the archeological finds of 1912 between Germany and Egypt.
-According to the secretary of the German Oriental Company (who was the author of the document and who was present at the meeting), Borchardt "wanted to save the bust for us".
-Borchardt is suspected of having concealed the bust's real value, although he denied doing so.
+According to the secretary of the German Oriental Company (who was the author of the document and who was present at the meeting), Borchardt "wanted to save the bust for us", referring to Germany.

-While Philipp Vandenberg describes the coup as "adventurous and beyond comparison", Time magazine lists it among the "Top 10 Plundered Artifacts".
-Borchardt showed the Egyptian official a photograph of the bust "that didn't show Nefertiti in her best light".
-The bust was wrapped up in a box when Egypt's chief antiques inspector, Gustave Lefebvre, came for inspection.
-The document reveals that Borchardt claimed the bust was made of gypsum to mislead Lefebvre.
-The German Oriental Company blames the negligence of Lefebvre and points out that the bust was at the top of the exchange list and says the deal was done fairly.
+While Philipp Vandenberg describes the acquisition as "adventurous and beyond comparison", Time magazine lists it among the "Top 10 Plundered Artifacts".
+Borchardt showed Egypt's French chief antiques inspector, Gustave Lefebvre, a photograph of the bust "that didn't show Nefertiti in her best light".
+When Lefebre inspected the artifacts found in the investigation, the bust was already wrapped up in a box sitting in a dimly lit room.
+It is unknown whether Lefebre "went to the trouble of lifting the bust out of the box".
+Borchardt also wrongly claimed the bust was made of gypsum, instead of limestone.
+The German Oriental Society maintains that the finds of the dig were divided fairly, noting that Nefertiti was at the top of the exchange list and that "the inspector could have looked at everything closely at the time".